kurrycat2004/MPKMod_2/README.md

 ### Snapshots
 Go to [actions](https://github.com/kurrycat2004/MPKMod_2/actions/workflows/gradle.yml?query=is%3Asuccess), click the build you want to download (first=newest) and scroll down to Artifacts.
-The zip file (`mpkmod-build.DATE-TIME.jar`) will contain the mod jar for every supported version
+The zip file (`mpkmod-build.DATE-TIME.zip`) will contain the mod jar for every supported version